The Cost and Affordability of Flood Insurance in New York City

 Other findings of note include:

 - Flood insurance take-up rates increased substantially in New York City following Hurricane Sandy.
 This likely reflects 1) heightened awareness of flood risks, 2) requirements to purchase flood insurance to receive federal assistance, and 3) outreach initiated by the New York City government.
-The researchers believe that take-up rates may fall again as the memory of Sandy fades and three-year requirements end.
+The researchers project that take-up rates may fall again as the memory of Sandy fades and three-year requirements end.

 The paper provides an in-depth overview of the methodology the researchers employed, a summary of the information they collected from residents, and an explanation of how the researchers determined flood insurance take-up rates, insurance affordability, and housing-burden.
 The paper describes which coverage options most NYC residents in the study area chose (e.g. deductible and level of coverage).
-It also details how changes in grandfathering policies and the proposed new FIRM were factored into their analysis.
+It also details how changes in grandfathering policies and the proposed new floodplain maps were factored into their analysis.

 Publication Date: 2017